-Starting in 2006 as a college-based band in Wisconsin, Eric Lives Here lit up the crowds of lovers, leavers and party animals with their strong, interactive live shows.
+Starting in 2006 as a college-based band in Wisconsin, Eric Lives Here lit up crowds of lovers, leavers and party animals with their intense, interactive live shows.

-After years of performing across the state, the band hit the studio and released their second album, “The Night is Young,” in 2011.
-The new effort, written and recorded in Los Angeles, contains a mix of pop-rock/alt-rock tracks that have reestablished the band as a shoe-in for mainstream radio.
+After an acoustic EP and years of performing across the state, the band released their first full-length album, “The Night is Young” in 2011.
+The effort, recorded in Los Angeles, contains a mix of pop-rock/alt-rock tracks that reestablished the band as a shoe-in for mainstream radio.
 In fact, Eric Lives Here became the first indie band in Wisconsin to receive airplay on four separate radio stations in the Fox Valley (KISS FM, WIXX, B104, K107).

-Behind the strength of the album’s lead single, “Night is Young,” the band was also able to secure a cameo from comedian/actor T.J.
-Miller (“Get Him to the Greek,” “Our Idiot Brother,” “She’s Out of my League,” etc.) in their “Night is Young” music video, launched in summer 2012.
-Miller, who also hosted Comedy Central’s first season of “Mash Up,” was impressed with the song.
+Behind the strength of the album’s lead single, “Night is Young,” the band secured a cameo from comedian/actor T.J.
+Miller (“Get Him to the Greek,” “Our Idiot Brother,” “Silicon Valley") in their “Night is Young” music video, launched in summer 2012.
 “Night is Young” went on to be a favorite on Fox Valley radio, especially K107 where the song hit No. 1 seven times on the station’s “Top 7 at 7” show.

 Eric Lives Here – it’s time to rock.